chrivand/meraki-mx-security-events-workflow/README.md

 ![License: CISCO](https://img.shields.io/badge/License-CISCO-blue.svg)

 # SecureX Orchestration Workflow to Retrieve and Parse Meraki MX Security Events
 This sample workflow will retrieve all security events from Meraki for a specific Org ID.
 It will then filter out Malware Downloaded and IDS Priority 1 events.
 It then sends deatils for this to a Webex  Teams space.
-Please make sure to set the 3 variables ('api key meraki', 'api key webex', 'webex space ID' and 'Meraki Org ID') before running.
+Please make sure to set the 4 variables ('api key meraki', 'api key webex', 'webex space ID' and 'Meraki Org ID') before running (follow the installation steps to do so).
 You can also run this  scheduled by enabling a trigger.

 ## Features
 * Retrieve Meraki MX security events.